raiden-network/raiden/CONTRIBUTING.md

 tested actions touch the transport layer.
 An exception to this are the tests related to the smart contracts/smart contract proxies found in `raiden.tests.integration.contracts`.

+#### Test utilities

+The utilities in `raiden.tests.utils` are used by all parts of the test suite.

+In order to simplify the creation of objects for tests (some objects require more than ten initialization parameters), there is the extensive `raiden.tests.utils.factories` module.
+For each complicated object type there is a properties class which can be passed to a universal `create` function, which will fill in appropriate defaults for each unspecified parameter.
+See the documentation of `raiden.tests.utils.factories.Properties` for further details.

 ### Workflow